dennisinfobox/division_drill/README.md

 # division_drill

-Long Division Exercise Generator.
+## Long Division Exercise Generator.

 This repository generates a printable set of 6 long division exercises without remainders being present in the calculations.

-The footer contains a concise hint key, listed in a readable order, to assist in resolving exercises.
+The footer contains a concise hint key, listed in a readable order, to assist in checking the answers.

 Please refer to the included example to understand the layout of the printable rendering.